 What water justice issues did you learn about, and who is most affected in your community?
 How can you contribute to creating equitable access to clean water in your area?

 Governments must take a human rights-based approach (HRBA) to water and sanitation improvements, so that no one gets left behind.
-The right to water entitles everyone to have access to sufficient, safe, acceptable, physically accessible, and affordable water for personal and domestic use.
+The righttowater entitles everyone to have access to sufficient, safe, acceptable, physically accessible, and affordable water for personal and domestic use.
 Is access to safe, clean water a human right?
 It’s not in the U.S. Constitution.
 The word water appears only once in the Constitution, in a provision that permits Congress to auction off enemy warships.
 The Bill of Rights guarantees all sorts of things, like the right to refuse overnight accommodations to U.S. soldiers, but it doesn’t say anything about a glass of water.
 Then again, the founding fathers rarely drank the stuff (they preferred hard cider).
 And it was hard to foresee the Flint water scandal—or even indoor plumbing—in 1791.
 Become an advocate for the areas near you of low-income residents to keep issues at the for front of government environmental issues.
 Yes, Water is just one but a very important topic.

 Surprise!
 Surprise!
 Surprise! (as some of you may remember Golmer Pile saying).
 I am always pleasantly surprised at the acts of kindness of children.
 At our church we have two families who foster 8 children.
 These kids are the sweetest most kind and consider young people, I have never met.
 In their short lives they been thru all types of traumas.
 You would think that they would be bitter and depressed.
 Well, not this group, every time they see me, they ask what they can do the help others.
 First, I approached them to show myself friendly and that was a 100% return in my investment in others.
 No matter the challenge in your day, always select to be kind to others.
-They will
+They will really appreciate you making their day.

 So far so good.
 I'm getting reminder texts on my phone; I have reminders on my outlook calendar.
 My Comerica Teammates are replying to my post, and I am high fiving and replying to their post.
 Again, it takes all of 5 minutes to update.
 Join in the fun and be enlighten by other challenger's experiences.